WhatsApp pretty much replaced standard calls and texting for millions of people. It’s simple, convenient, and most importantly, it doesn’t cost money.

 To display your contacts and make it possible for you to communicate with your friends, WhatsApp needs permission to access your contacts.
 When you set WhatsApp up for the first time, the app asks for those permissions.
 If you accept it right away, you’re good to go

-However, if you deny, WhatsApp won’t be able to import your contacts.
+However, if you deny it, WhatsApp won’t be able to import your contacts.
 In that case, you’ll have to enable access to contacts manually.
 Here’s how to do that:

 - Go to Settings.